z/xonotic-sxb.pk3dir/README.md

 ## Playing

-As of Xonotic 0.8.1, the side-scrolling mod is a part of the game, no client modifications required to play these levels!
+Create a Deathmatch game through the menu system, and select "sxb1: Super Xonotic Bros."

-Play maps by typing `map mapname` e.g. `map sxb1_1-1`
+Or call maps directly by typing `map mapname` e.g. `map sxb1_1-1`

 ![SXB tight](resources/mapshots/labeled.png)

+*Note: As of Xonotic 0.8.1, the side-scrolling mod is a part of the game, no client modifications required to play these levels!*

 ## Contributing